-What are the hazards/cause of hazards?
-Who might Do you need to do anything else to reduce/ manage this risk?
+C Assessment of risk: What are the hazards/cause of hazards?
+Who might be harmed and how?
+Control Measures What are we already doing?
+Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed sealed/knotted and placed in the main waste container.
+Date completed Classrooms will be decluttered by school staff with only the minimum items left on work and other surfaces - this allows for more intensive cleaning and reduces the risk of the virus landing on multiple surfaces.
+All bin liners will be removed at the end of the day, sealed/knotted and placed in the main waste container.
 Disposable tissues will be available in each room for both staff and pupils.
 Arrangements are in place for the disposal of clinical and general waste where required.
 Plan for the daily removal and safe disposal of rubbish.
 Where in place, toilet lids must be closed prior to flushing and remain closed after use.
 Plan work to minimise contact between staff and avoid skin-to-skin and face-to-face contact.
 Where possible, staff working together (such as site teams for example) should work side by side or facing away from each other as opposed to face to face.
 Where face-to-face contact is essential, this should be kept to a minimum.
 Consideration should be given to wearing face coverings in this situation.
 As much as possible, keep groups of staff working together in teams that are as small as possible (cohorting).
 Wherever possible, cleaning and site staff should have their own equipment - where not possible, shared equipment will be cleaned between users.
 Site/cleaning teams in larger schools may not be able to meet/congregate in their usual office/store - regularly used equipment/materials may need to be dispersed to other locations (or one location/cupboard for each member of the site/cleaning team) to avoid all requiring access to one office/store.
 Cleaning teams will ensure adequate ventilation in the areas they are working e.g. by opening windows.
-Take steps to avoid people needing to unduly raise their voices to each other.
-This includes, but is not limited to, refraining from playing music or broadcasts that may respiratory droplets when within 2m, and the mask use and supply of masks